Lago Ritom

 Lago Ritom is a lake in the Piora valley, Ticino, Switzerland.
 The natural lake is used as a reservoir by the Swiss Federal Railways (SBB-CFF-FFS) to generate hydro-electric power for the Gotthard line.
 The first dam was built in 1918 and, in 1950, its height was increased by 23 m.

 Overview

-The lake's surface area is 1.49 km² at an elevation of 1850 m.
+The lake's surface area is 1.49 km^{2} at an elevation of 1850 m.
 With Lake Cadagno and Lago di Tom, it is one of the main lakes in the Piora valley.

 Before being used as a reservoir, Lake Ritom was a meromictic lake similar to the nearby Lake Cadagno.

 Transport

 The lake can be reached by funicular from Piotta 786 m below.
 The track with a length of 1,369 m has a maximum inclination of 87.8%, the highest in Europe after the Gelmerbahn funicular (106%).